grdl/grafana-dashboards-builder/README.md

 Grafanalib is a fantastic tool which lets you generate Grafana dashboards from simple Python scripts.
 Unfortunately, it can only read single files as dashboard sources and doesn't have a concept of multiple output directories.
 Those limitations make it hard to provision an entire Grafana instance with many folders and multiple dashboard sources.

 Grafana Dashboard Builder recursively finds all `.dashboard.py` files in a directory tree.
-It generates dashboards and places them in a one-level-deep subdirectories which represent [Grafana folders](https://grafana.com/docs/grafana/latest/reference/dashboard_folders/).
+It generates dashboards and places them in a subdirectories which represent [Grafana folders](https://grafana.com/docs/grafana/latest/reference/dashboard_folders/).

-It's written with Kubernetes in mind so it also has an ability to parse filenames mounted from a flat ConfigMap and generate nested output directory structure (see [examples](#Examples) below).
+It's written with Kubernetes in mind so it can also generate nested output directory structure even when loading sources mounted from a flat ConfigMap (see [examples](#sources-in-a-configmap) below).

 ## Installation